 Anyone who hides a body from the person attempting to take lawful control could be prosecuted for preventing a burial or cremation, even though that was never their intention (R v Hunter et al 1974 LR QB 95).

-Paul Matthews (now coroner for the City of London and a professor of law responsible for the relevant text in Halsbury’s Laws of England) stated in a law journal as long ago as 1983, that it might be difficult to sue, if someone uses reasonable force to collect a body.
+Paul Matthews (former coroner for the City of London and a professor of law responsible for the relevant text in Halsbury’s Laws of England) stated in a law journal as long ago as 1983, that it might be difficult to sue, if someone uses reasonable force to collect a body.

 Frontline hospital staff could be prosecuted, if they obey unlawful instructions, regardless of who gives those instructions.
 Legal action could be taken against NHS staff if they obey any formal instructions, even if issued in the name of Her Majesty the Queen and those turn out to be unlawful, (1867 Foster -v- Dodd and Another LR 3 QB 67-77 Ex Ch).

 If the body is not handed over and the police and Crown Prosecution Service take legal action, a fine or prison sentence could follow.
 For this reason I feel it necessary to elaborate on the shortcomings of the NHS, and make some suggestions for improvement.
+For ease of reference I also provide here a link to a news item here on the website about the protest undertaken by John Bradfield in 2015.

 A body must not be exposed, either naked in public or to deliberately shock anyone.
 However, there is no legal requirement to hide a body from view.